BauerLab/VARSCOT/README.md

                                   Only 23 bp sequences are accepted.
          -o,  --output            Path to output file (.txt).
-         -g,  --genome            Path to reference genome (.fa/.fasta) -i,  --index             Path to index with index prefix (see above instructions for building the index).
+         -g,  --genome            Path to reference genome (.fa/.fasta) -i,  --index             Path to index (see above instructions for building the index).
          -m,  --mismatch          Maximum number of mismatches (default 8).
                                   At maximum 8 mismatches can be detected which includes mismatches at the 21. position (N-position of the PAM).
          -t,  --threads           Number of threads to use (default 8).